 Frequently Asked Questions

-Q: How long will my orthotics last?
+Q: How long do orthotics last?

 Q: How do I know that my orthotics are 100% custom made as opposed to a “Best Fit” orthotic?

-Q: What methods can I use to cast my patients feet?
+Q: What methods can I use to cast my patients' feet?

 Q: What is a Pedorthist?